 Lloyd's Register also has a specialist library which includes the Augustine Creuze library collection on naval architecture, established in 1852.
 This is open to the public for research during the week.
 Find out more about our reference library in London.

-Annals of the Lloyd's Register, being a sketch of the origin, constitution and progress of Lloyds Register of British and Foreign Shipping, London 1874; Annals of Lloyd's Register, Centenary Edition, 1934; Lloyd's Register of Shipping 1760-1960, George Blake, 1960; Lloyd’s Register 250 years of service, Nigel Watson (London 2010); Maritime science and technology: changing our world, Nigel Watson (London 2015).
+Annals of the Lloyd's Register, being a sketch of the origin, constitution and progress of Lloyds Register of British and Foreign Shipping (London 1874); Annals of Lloyd's Register, Centenary Edition (1934); Lloyd's Register of Shipping 1760-1960, George Blake (1960); Lloyd’s Register 250 years of service, Nigel Watson (London 2010); Maritime science and technology: changing our world, Nigel Watson (London 2015).